agraef/midizap/README.md

 When the `G5` key is pressed on the MIDI keyboard, the key sequence `Alt+v x` is initiated, keeping the `x` key pressed (so it may start auto-repeating after a while).
 The program then sits there waiting (possibly executing other translations) until you release the `G5` key again, at which point the `x` key is released and the `q` key is pressed (and released).

-In contrast, in *data mode* there are no separate press and release sequences.
-Only a single sequence is output whenever the message value increases or decreases.
+In contrast, in *data mode* only a single sequence is output whenever the message value increases or decreases.
 At the end of the sequence, all down keys will be released.
 For instance, the following translations move the cursor left or right whenever the volume controller (`CC7`) decreases and increases, respectively.
 Also, the number of times one of these keys is output corresponds to the actual change in the value.
 Thus, if in the example `CC7` increases by 4, say, the program will press (and release) `XK_Right` four times, moving the cursor 4 positions to the right.

 ~~~
 CC7- XK_Left